 Delta Energy Club provides learning, leadership, and outreach opportunities in the field of Electro-Mechanical Technology.
 All students are welcome to join.
-For more information, please visit www. deltaenergyclub.com.
+For more information, please visit www.cgcc.edu/student-life/clubs/delta-energy.

 The Gender-Sexuality Alliance club's purpose is to create a safe environment for students of any and every sexual-orientation or gender identity.
-No matter how a student identifies, we recognize the legitimacy of their identity.
+No matter how a student identifies, the legitimacy of their identity is recognized.
 The Gender-Sexuality Alliance will also work with any LGBT-inclusive/safe high school clubs in the community, creating outreach to any and all incoming college students.